 - Here you will find all of the files that Disk Drill found in the scan.
 Select the Notepad files you want to recover by checking their tickbox.
 When ready, click Recover.

 - Specify where you want the recovered files to go.
-Click OK.
+Click Next.
+It’s recommended that you restore the files to a different drive than where they’re being recovered from.

 When Notepad recovery is complete, the files can be found in the location you specified.
 This same process can be repeated for recovering any type of file, even recovering entire hard drives.